lkim0402/obsidian-vault-main/content/personal/blog checklist.md

 		- [x] CodeBlockLowlight - code syntax highlight
 		- [x] refractor editor for postdetail & createpost
 		- [x] fix scroll
+		- [ ] alert for deleting posts/tags (just in case)
 	- post
 		- [x] figure out how to store images - cloudinary
 		- [x] representative image?? - maybe set separately? (+update post schema)
 		- [x] saving draft feature - just made draft category
 		- [x] tag feature, can add/edit/delete new tags (dropdown
 		- [ ] view per post
+		- [ ] click on image -> expand??
 	- bugs
 		- [x] Inline code bug fix
 		- [x] the "check your saved passwords" error - changed pw (because the current pw has been in a data breach somewhere)
-		- [ ] when you refresh page is 404
 - blog frontend
 	- [x] make the posts show up to blog
-	- [ ] blog card design
+	- [x] blog card design
+	- [x] filter by tags in each section (workshop/journal)
-- advanced stuff
+- other stuffs
 	- [ ] SEO
-	- [ ] how many ppl clicked/viewed the post
-	- [ ] how many visitors total to my website (& from which country?)
+	- [ ] how many visitors total to my website (& from which country?) google analytics?
 	- [ ] Guestbook
-	- [ ] Responsive design
+	- [x] Responsive design
-		- [ ] Menubar side when small screen
+		- [x] Menubar side when small screen
+	- [x] Make the workshop blog posts load when the entire website is first loaded (ping it in header component)
 	- [ ] Express, nodejs depth
 	- [ ] automating blog posts to other platforms? potentially